-Adult food sensitivities are common.
-Learn about the most common adult food sensitivities—shellfish, tree nuts, peanuts, milk, and wheat—and what they entail.
+Adult food sensitivity is common.
+Learn about the most common food sensitivities for adults—shellfish, tree nuts, peanuts, milk, and wheat—and what they entail.

 Most food sensitivities appear in childhood, but these can carry over to your adult years.
 And while many assume adults can’t experience first-time food sensitivities, this isn’t true—sensitivities can pop up at any time.
 Below, we list the five most common types of food sensitivities among adults and what to know about them.

 A shellfish sensitivity occurs when your body overreacts to a protein found in crustaceans and mollusks like shrimp, crabs, lobster, and squid.
 The symptoms of a shellfish sensitivity can range from mild to severe, with some only experiencing itching and hives and others experiencing life-threatening symptoms.
 The good news about shellfish sensitivities is that they don’t make you allergic to all fish, just crustaceans and mollusks.
 Seafood lovers can still enjoy favorites like tuna and salmon.

 “Tree nut” is a broad term that encompasses a variety of nuts, including almonds, cashews, hazelnuts, and pecans.
 Tree nut sensitivities can cause all kinds of unpleasant symptoms, ranging from general discomfort to anaphylaxis.
 One common misconception about tree nut sensitivities is that if you have one, you have to avoid all nuts.
 But most people with a tree nut sensitivity only react to one or a handful of them and can safely eat others.